TakafumiSakagami/cpiaengine/README.md

 By default, there are seven lines to contain text.
 Lines will only update if they are specified.

 e.g., if the fourth line reads "test", it'll remain that way until the fourth line is modified.
-For that reason, you'll need to write "" on line four whenever you want to clear "test" from the screen.
+For that reason, you'll need to write "" on line four whenever you want to prevent "test" from appearing on the screen.

 A fully cleared textbox would look like...